AOEpeople/techradar/radar/2023-09-01/svelte.md

 tags:       [coding, frontend]
 ---

-We have some smaller Svelte projects at AOE.
-There are some features we would like to use and explore further, like
+We have some smaller [Svelte](https://svelte.dev/) projects at AOE, and there are some features we would like to further explore, such as:

-- can be used together with other libraries or frameworks
+- Compatibility with other libraries or frameworks
-- server-side rendering by default
+- Server-side rendering by default
-- super fast
+- Exceptional performance